Xiangyu-Fu/Robot-arm-0.2.1/README.md

 # Robot-arm-0.2.1
+> **notice**：These files have not been secondary confirmed！I can only be sure that they can work properly in my environment.

 In this version, the robot arm can recognize and clip the target Run the program and add the target.Note that the target is not included in this library.
 ```